-They have kindly funded the putting together of this project and will also make sure we can produce educational material to support our work.
+They have kindly funded setting up this project, and will also make sure we can produce educational material to support our work.

-We hope to produce leaflets, posters, a short video, a database and many others things, including an accreditation scheme that retailers will sign up to.
+We hope to produce leaflets, posters, a short video, a database and many others things, including an accreditation scheme for retailers.

-Thanks to the funding, we have managed to persuade many online retailers to stop selling seahorses such as E-bay, Preloved, Amazon, Alibabba and Sphock and we are working with many others to do the same.
+Thanks to the funding we have managed to persuade many online platforms such as eBay, Preloved, Amazon, Alibaba, Sphock and very recently Etsy to stop allowing the sales of seahorses.
+We are working with many others to do the same.

 Here at the Trust we have put together a film about the curio trade and how it affects seahorses.